tatsumoto-ren/tatsumoto-ren.github.io/blog/should-i-read-the-ajatt-site.md

 I introduced the AJATT method, which was created by Khatzumoto in 2006.
-If you're interested in learning more about Khatzumoto's original ideas, you may want to read the AJATT site.
+If you're interested in learning more about Khatzumoto's original ideas, you may want to read his blog.
 It can help answer some of your language learning questions.

-Khatzumoto was active from 2006 to 2010, during which time he wrote a series of articles that formed the bulk of the original table of contents.
+Khatzumoto was active from 2006 to 2010, during which time he wrote a series of articles that formed the bulk of the original Table Of Contents.
 Although the site disappeared from the Internet around 2023, you can still access the articles on archive.org.